-After the caretaker has been sanctioned due to non-cooperation with IV-D, he may reapply for assistance.
+After the caretaker has been sanctioned for non-cooperation with IV-D, he may reapply for assistance.

-- 1. When the caretaker has been sanctioned due to non-cooperation with IV-D and reapplies for a program/category in which cooperation with IV-D is required, he must cooperate.
+- 1. When the caretaker has been sanctioned for non-cooperation with IV-D and reapplies for a program/category in which cooperation with IV-D is required, he must cooperate unless good cause for not cooperating exists (See IV.).
 To be determined eligible for Medicaid, the caretaker must cooperate with IV-D within the application processing period.
 See VII.B.
 Advise the caretaker that coverage can begin no earlier then the first day of the month in which he cooperated. - 2.
-When a caretaker has been sanctioned due to non-cooperation with IV-D and applies for a program/category for which cooperation with IV-D is not a condition of eligibility, notification of cooperation from IV-D is not required.
+When a caretaker has been sanctioned for non-cooperation with IV-D and applies for a program/category for which cooperation with IV-D is not a condition of eligibility, notification of cooperation from IV-D is not required.
 See VII.B.